pixsil/storage-trait/README.md

-If you would like to use a public directory linked to your public folder you can use the following:
+If you would like to use a public directory linked to your public folder, you can use the following:

 ```php
 $book = Book::first();